May 2025

 5. Entries can be sent to Mike Mullen at mike@highhooklures.com or the current Club President via email or submitted in writing at the next club meeting.

-We are still looking for a Spring Cow
+We have a Spring Cow

 Fish Pictures

-April Skies by Mike Simko
+May Skies by Mike Simko.

-Dark skies, tight lines.
+Dark skies everyone, and tight lines.

 Please remember to support our sponsors.